 But, long term, for code schools to have the meaningful labor market impact described at the top of this post, they also need to provide training programs for employees already working in an enterprise.

 The best evidence of the need for a comprehensive corporate training model at enterprise is that large companies, government agencies and small businesses across the U.S. are already requesting and paying for their employees to go through our 12-week immersive course or asking us to customize other courses specific to their needs.
 The time and effort we have put into refining our curriculum to meet the needs of these organizations has truly put us in the shoes of businesses that need a comprehensive approach to tech talent.
-In response, we’ve launched a corporate training offering that includes recruiting and on-boarding new developers, re-skilling current employees to become developers and up-skilling valuable senior-level talent with new technologies.
+In response, we’ve launched an enterprise training offering that includes assessing organizational needs, onboarding new developers, reskilling current employees to become developers and upskilling valuable senior-level talent with new technologies.

 The value and impact